University accommodation room offer terms and conditions

 The University employs some of our accommodation residents to act as open day and campus tour event guides.

-Please note such guides will from time to time escort groups of visitors inside their accommodation for viewing purposes.
+Please note, when government restrictions around COVID-19 are lifted, such guides will from time to time escort groups of visitors inside their accommodation for viewing purposes.

 Acceptance of a place implies that a student will remain in residence for the duration of the contracted period.

 Students who are offered a place in family or couple accommodation should note their partner or family members are bound by the same terms and conditions listed in this document, and the student named on the contract is liable for the conduct of their partner and/or family members.

 All students should note that liability for payment of accommodation fees will commence once a place has been formally accepted by successfully completing the online-acceptance, or completing and returning the off-line acceptance documentation or taking possession of the keys/access card or taking possession of the accommodation, whichever is the first.
 The offer of accommodation and the price remain valid until the deadline stated in your offer letter but after that date the offer of accommodation will automatically lapse if you have not accepted it.